KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 # Misconceptions About Types

-Most programmers have made up their minds about this, and for some reason get quite passionate about it.
-It has been the subject of heated debate for a long time.
+Most programmers have made up their minds about static/typed vs dynamic/untyped languages, and for some reason get quite passionate about it.

-I'm not going to give you the evil eye if you like to use Python, all I'm going to say is if you're going to favour dynamically typed languages over statically typed ones at least be aware of what is on the other side of the fence.
+I'm not going to give you the evil eye if you like to use Python, all I'm going to say is if you're going to favour dynamic languages over typed ones at least be aware of what's out there today.

 Despite exclusively using and continuing to use dynamic languages my entire career, I'm a type system advocate.
-I'll try to explain why.
+Maybe this collection of misunderstandings I've seen in the wild will help explain why.

-If any of this is inaccurate, let me know and I'll fix it.
+Disclaimer: if any of this is inaccurate, let me know and I'll fix it.
 If I've started a flame war somewhere on the internet, I'm sorry.

 * [The debate has moved on](#the-debate-has-moved-on)
 * [You don't need to annotate](#you-dont-need-to-annotate)